craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 The inhabitants of Kailkeep are sustained by hunting as well as gathering.
 When people are not coming to them, they must come to people.
 If the Kobolds have been having a rough year, they'll either send raids themselves or order one of the factions under their command to raid for them.

 ### Arcane Hotspot
-In my world, Alaturmen, magic is not common.
+In my world, Alaturmen, magic is not so common.
 The amount of magical items alone here would ping someone's radar, ignoring the powerful primordial force of Terra forsaking her druids and moving into a mountain.
 Anyone attuned to the Weave feels the heat of arcane density in the area of Kailkeep, even from afar.

 If your setting is of a higher commonality of magic, this hook becomes much simpler; go get the loot - *its magic!*

 ## Philosophy
 From a design perspective, I wish to present a series of problems that ask for a quick or precise solution, lest the consequences come to pass.
 Often times, as in other games, the consequence for failure in Kailkeep is fatal, but please tailor your game's content to your table.
-Talk with them about they story they want to tell, and if it isn't one of bleak survival but rather rampant obliteration of evil, this is not a module designed to provide the ladder experience.
+Talk with them about the story they want to tell, and if it isn't one of bleak survival but rather rampant obliteration of evil, this is not a module designed to provide the ladder experience.

 This is an experience built for players to survive and run from, not beat.
 Put a little fear back in the hearts and minds of your friends, family, or otherwise.
 I chose Kobolds as my muse because of the Tale of Tucker's Kobolds.
 Its funny, but I wished for a more Griffon McElroy's Wonderland than the basic power-dungeon designing kobolds.
 So, I built Kailkeep.